-- 7.18 This section considers the alternative site options for delivering the level of growth set out in the Botley Neighbourhood Plan (58 dwellings).
-A comprehensive site selection process was undertaken as part of the plan preparation process.
-A total of 29 sites were assessed by the Steering Group as part of an initial high-level assessment to establish whether they were suitable, available and deliverable. - 7.19 Further assessment of sites was undertaken in March 2024 which resulted in three sites being considered appropriate for further detailed assessment where: - The site is not considered suitable for residential use, including: - Where it is situated within a local settlement gap as identified in the adopted Local Plan (Policy S6) and Neighbourhood Plan Policy 5. - Where development is constrained by designation such as environmental designation, Conservation Area or Asset of Community Value listing. - Where it is located in Flood Zone 2 or 3. - Where it is assessed as suitable for an alternate commercial use (in the Eastleigh Borough Council SHLAA). - The site is not confirmed as being available for development. - The site is already included as an allocation in the Local Plan. - The site already benefits from extant planning permission. - 7.20 A summary of sites and reasons for exclusion from further consideration in the NP is below, with a detailed assessment contained in a table within a separate document, Appendix Two.
+- 7.18 This section considers the alternative site options for delivering the level of growth set out in the Botley Neighbourhood Plan (40 dwellings).
+A comprehensive site selection process was undertaken by the Neighbourhood Plan Committee as part of the plan preparation process.
+A total of 29 sites were assessed as part of an initial high level assessment to establish whether they were suitable, available and deliverable.
+Sites were excluded from further assessment where: - The site is not considered suitable for residential use, including: - Where it is situated within a local settlement gap as identified in the adopted Local Plan (Policy S6) and Neighbourhood Plan Policy 5. - Where development is constrained by designation such as environmental designation, Conservation Area or Asset of Community Value listing. - Where it is located in Flood Zone 2 or 3. - Where it is assessed as suitable for an alternate commercial use (in the Eastleigh Council SHLAA). - The site is not confirmed as being available for development. - The site is already included as an allocation in the Local Plan. - The site already benefits from extant planning permission. - 7.19 A summary of each site and its reasons for exclusion from further consideration in the Neighbourhood Plan is contained in the table below.